Rigid Core Luxury Vinyl Review and how to install luxury vinyl planking.

 I hope it was helpful to see the process of the luxury vinyl plank installation.
 We got faster at the install as we went along but this was a big job.
 Definitely doable, but a big job, nonetheless.

-We’ve now had the rigid core luxury vinyl flooring installed for about four months now and it’s been great!
+We've now had the rigid core luxury vinyl flooring installed for about two years now and it's been great!
 It looks great in person and when people come over, we get complimented on it.
-There’s not a visible pattern or flow to the floor, which was something that I was really particular about.
-We are definitely pleased we decided to go with the rigid core luxury vinyl.
+There's not a visible pattern or flow to the floor, which was something that I was really particular about.

 Play catch-up on the basement renovation with these posts: